safespring-community/utilities/okd/cert-manager.md

 This will create a cluster issuer with the LetsEncrypti staging environment.
 When this is working, switch to the production ernvironment to get proper certificates with full trust chain.
-The stagin environment is good for testing to avoid consuming from the rate-limited prodction API of LetsEncrypt
+The staging environment is good for testing to avoid consuming from the rate-limited production API of LetsEncrypt

 Remember to set a valid email address.